Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 camera streams.
 It will also act as a network share using an external harddrive and upload videos, detection files, and counts to the cloud.

+If you have multiple devices that require setting up, you can perform this setup once on one device and then clone the SD card for every other device to save time.

+!
+Remember to update the [hostname appropriately and restart Tailscale](../jetson/README.md#Rename-the-machine-Hostname).

 ## Install Docker and Docker compose

 Follow the instructions to install docker on the raspberry pi: